gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

 1.  direction type=int , help=GPIO pin connected to DIR pin of IC
 2. step_pin type=int , help=GPIO pin connected to STEP of IC
 3. mode_pins type=tuple of 2 ints, help=GPIO pins connected to
-Microstep Resolution pins MS1-MS2 of IC
+Microstep Resolution pins MS1-MS2 of IC, You can also pass in (-1, -1) here if you do not wish to use GPIO to set MSO.

  motor_move method 6 inputs.
  1. stepdelay type=float, default=0.05, help=Time to wait